jasononeil/webpack-haxe-loader/webpack.md

 With this loader, you are able to:

-- Require a HXML file as any other asset in Webpack.
+- Require a HXML file as any other asset in Webpack,
-- Change any `*.hx` source file from your classpath, and have Haxe re-compile, Webpack re-bundle, and the browser refresh automatically as soon as you save.
+- Change any HX source file from your classpath, and have Haxe re-compile, Webpack re-bundle, and the browser refresh automatically as soon as you save,
+- Change any CSS file, and see Webpack refresh the styles (with `hot` devServer option).

 If you try to build a hxml file that is for another target, like Neko, PHP or CPP, the compilation will be executed and an empty JS file will be passed on to Webpack,